digitallinguistics/styles/README.md

 * **Global Styles:** Global styles (colors, variables) are available in the `/global` folder.
 You can also import `globals.less` into your project, which contains all global styles.
 The available global stylesheets are:

+    - `classes.less`: Global CSS classes.
+Currently just consists of wrapper classes for color variables.

-    - `colors.less`: CSS variables, classes for font colors, and classes for background colors, for each of the colors used in the DLx color schemes.
+    - `colors.less`: CSS variables for text and background colors, for each of the colors used in the DLx color schemes.
+All styles in the project assume that this stylesheet has already been applied, so that global color variables are available.

-    - `variables.less`: High-level CSS variable declarations that are reused across element and component styling, such as common settings for padding, box shadows, underlines, etc.
+    - `variables.less`: High-level CSS variable declarations that are reused across element and component styling, such as common settings for padding, box shadows, underlines, etc. All styles in the project assume that this stylesheet has already been applied, so that global styling variables are available.

 * **Components:** Each component (located in the `/components` folder) has an associated LESS file.
 You can also import `components.less` into your project, which contains styling for all components.